 - Dial 2-1-1 to connect with an Indiana 2-1-1 navigator who can help you find the resources you need 24 hours a day, seven days a week.

-- All tenants still are responsible for paying their rent, though, and those who fail to do so may be evicted once the emergency ends.
-If you are having trouble keeping current, talk to your landlord about setting up a payment plan.
+- All tenants remain responsible for paying their rent, and those who fail to do so may be evicted.
+If you are having trouble keeping current or catching up, talk to your landlord about setting up a payment plan.

-- Some banks also may let borrowers affected by COVID-19 delay payments.
+- Some banks may let borrowers affected by COVID-19 delay payments.
 Contact your lender before your mortgage payment is due to discuss your options.